What are the ingredients in your tortillas?

 My local Whole Foods keeps running out of your product.
 What do I do?

 First, thanks for letting us know!
 We will reach out to the store to ensure that our products are adequately stocked on the shelves.
 Our products often sell faster than store buyers anticipate, so stores often don't order enough.
-The next time you're in the store, please ask for the "refrigerated or dairy grocery buyer," and encourage him or her to make sure that your favorite Siete Grain-Free Tortillas remain in stock!
+The next time you're in the store, please ask for the "refrigerated or dairy grocery buyer," and encourage him or her to make sure that your favorite Siete products remain in stock!

 How long will it take to ship the product to me (online orders)?

 In order to maintain freshness we ship our tortillas Monday - Wednesday with ice packs in curbside recyclable (Class 7) foam insulated coolers.
 Orders received after 8AM on Wednesday will be shipped the following week.

 What is your return/refund policy?

 Because this is a perishable product we do not accept returns.
 We are 100% committed to customer satisfaction and offer refunds and/or replacements on a case by case basis.
 Refund/Replacement requirements are: Description of product, lot number, and photos of product and packaging.